DanielSCGray/CodingDojo_Python_Unit/ReadMe.md

-This is the repository for week2 5-8 of my bootcamp.
+This is the repository for weeks 5-8 of my bootcamp.
 It will contain assignments and projects from the Python unit.